Textualize/rich/CONTRIBUTING.md

 dependency management.
 To start developing with Rich, install Poetry using the [recommended method](https://python-poetry.org/docs/#installation).

-Next, you'll need to create a _fork_ (your own personal copy) of the Rich repository, and clone that fork on to your local machine.
+Next, you'll need to create a _fork_ (your copy) of the Rich repository, and clone that fork onto your local machine.
 GitHub offers a great tutorial for this process [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 After following this guide, you'll have a local copy of the Rich project installed.

 Enter the directory containing your copy of Rich (`cd rich`).